earthly/website/blog/_posts/2022-09-12-mng-dotfiles-with-git.md

  - just an example
 ---

-﻿ # Manage dotfiles from anywhere with Git

 Have you ever found yourself in a situation where you had to format your computer and manually reinstall all the programs you were using?
 Or did you change machines and have to go to the page of each of the software you use and download and run the installer one by one?
 Or even customize some mouse/keyboard settings?

 This is a bit of work for everyone, but it's even more work for devs.
 We have a series of environment configuration files, variables, binary configurations, and shells that need to be configured the way we want them to be so we can be as productive as possible!

 Let's understand how dotfiles will solve this problem and how you will be much more productive when you start versioning them using Git.

-## What are Dotfiles?
+## What Are Dotfiles?

 Dotfiles is the name given to the set of hidden files used to store the state configuration or the preferences configuration of a tool.